What are the hot things to do in Los Cabos?

 Can you swim at your hotel’s beach?

-Most Medano Beach hotels have beaches where you can swim safely in the ocean.
+Quick tip: At most hotels along Medano Beach, you can swim safely in the ocean.

 Shopping in Cabo San Lucas